smba/oak/README.md

 # oak

-This project includes a fork of [Varis](https://github.com/git1997/VarAnalysis)/Symex.
-To build this project use [sbt](http://www.scala-sbt.org/index.html); to build  an Eclipse project refer to the sbt plugin for Eclipse, [sbtclipse](https://github.com/typesafehub/sbteclipse), and build the project with the task `sbt eclipse`.
+This project is a output-oriented and partly symbolic interpreter for the [PHP](http://php.net/) language and aims to expand [Varis](https://github.com/git1997/VarAnalysis)/Symex to basic class support as well as a plug-in system to add PHP standard library functions.

+To build the project, clone the repository and use [sbt](http://www.scala-sbt.org/index.html) via `sbt compile`.
+To edit the project, use `sbt eclipse`.